A Tour of Panama City

 Panama Canal

-We got there just in time to see a ship, the Box Queen, a Panamax ship (hence renamed as the Bangsa and subsequently decommissioned), pass through the Miraflores Locks from the Pacific side.
+We got there just in time to see a ship, the Box Queen, a Panamax ship (which has hence been renamed the Bangsa and subsequently decommissioned), pass through the Miraflores Locks from the Pacific side.

 Each lock (there are three sets per side) fills with 26 million gallons of water that flows in from nearby Lake Gatún in the time it takes to fill a bathtub.
 Watching the locks in action was really fascinating, and a great point of discussion for the kids.